Wilson disease

 Outlook (Prognosis)

 Lifelong treatment is needed to control Wilson disease.
-The disorder may cause fatal effects, such as loss of liver function.
+The disease may cause fatal effects, such as loss of liver function.
 Copper can have toxic effects on the nervous system.
-In cases where the disorder is not fatal, symptoms may be disabling.
+In cases where the disease is not fatal, symptoms may be disabling.

 Possible Complications